(tinctura COFFEA ARABICA)

 Most non-prescription dietary herbal supplements contain caffeine as a common element.
 These non-prescription dietary aids are occasionally also known as appetite suppressants.

-Pharmaceutical companies often incorporate caffeine as an ingredient in prescription as well as OTC (non-prescription) drugs for treatment of headache and in analgesics (pain killers).
+Pharmaceutical companies often incorporate caffeine as an ingredient in prescription as well as OTC (non-prescription) drugs as a remedy of headache and in analgesics (pain killers).

 Extra-strength Excedrin contains 65 mg of caffeine.
 Fioricet and Norgesic are pain medications that also contain caffeine.
 Cold medicines and diet pills often also have caffeine.

 Coffee also may have antidiabetic activity; studies have linked coffee drinking to a lower risk of type 2 diabetes - the type that is closely linked to obesity.

-Used as a stimulant in narcotic poisoning to stop sleep.
+Used as a stimulant in narcotic poisoning to halt sleep.

 In homeopathic doses, coffee is given for sleeplessness due to mental activity, tension, and anxiety.

-It may be effective for preventing or delaying Parkinson's disease and reducing risk of colorectal cancer.
+It may be adequate for avoiding or delaying Parkinson's disease and reducing risk of colorectal cancer.